 How co-parenting apps work with court orders

 Parenting Path goes further.
 You can upload your court order PDF, and the app uses AI to extract every enforceable rule — custody schedules, expense ratios, notice periods, ROFR terms, holiday overrides — and monitor compliance daily.
-No other co-parenting app does this.
+If the court sent you here, this is the feature that turns the order into a working schedule.

 What to look for when choosing a co-parenting app